FeaturesSection titled Features

 - Every 1 second slower → 10% fewer users (BBC)

-Astro’s magic is in how it combines the two values explained above -- a content focus with a server-first MPA architecture -- to make tradeoffs and deliver features that other frameworks cannot.
+Astro’s magic is in how it combines the two values explained above -- a content focus with a server-first architecture -- to make tradeoffs and deliver features that other frameworks cannot.
 The result is amazing web performance for every website, out of the box.
 Our goal: It should be nearly impossible to build a slow website with Astro.

 Easy to useSection titled Easy to use